 I grabbed a bag of sweet sesame roasted cashews because I’ve been on such a sesame/tahini kick and I couldn’t pass them up.
-Jaryd and I could not stop eating them.
+Well let me tell you!
 We ate them all.
 Within 24 hours.
+The went fast.

 If you love easy snack recipes, try these spiced nuts, or these roasted pumpkin seeds, or even these cinnamon roll bliss balls!
 I’m all about that snack life and prepping some on Sunday to have during the week so you don’t grab less healthy options.

 Simple Ingredients.
 I love the simplicity of ingredients used in the recipe for honey roasted cashews!
 The combination of raw cashews, sesame seeds, coconut sugar, unsalted butter, honey (or alternatives like agave nectar or maple syrup), and salt creates a sweet and salty mix you won’t be able to stop thinking about.

 So Addictive!
 Honey-roasted cashews have a reputation for being irresistibly addictive, rightfully so.
 The roasting process enhances the natural flavors of the cashews, and the combination of sweet and salty elements creates a satisfying taste that can be difficult to resist.
 The crunchiness of the sesame seeds and the caramelization of the sugars makes these cashews a go-to snack for everything from casual gatherings to movie nights.

 Perfect for Topping Other Recipes.
 Beyond being a standalone snack, honey-roasted cashews offer versatility as a topping for other recipes.
 The sweet and savory profile of these cashews can complement a variety of dishes.
 For example, they make an excellent addition to salads, adding crunch and flavor contrast to fresh greens.
 Or, sprinkle them on top of yogurt or used as a garnish for desserts like ice cream or puddings.